RWS/studio-api-docs/apiconcepts/translationmemory/creating_a_file_based_translation_memory.md

 ***

-The screenshot below illustrates the TM recognition settings in <Var:ProductName>:
+The screenshot below illustrates the TM recognition settings in Var:ProductName:

 ![RecognitionSettings](images/RecognitionSettings.jpg)